-SI.No Function Role and Responsibilities of Project Officer, ITDA 25 Acquisition of land in the Scheduled Areas Shall ensure that When the Government considers land acquisition under any Act, the Government or the concerned authority will submit to the Mandal Praja Parishad the following written information along with the proposal:- (i) The complete outline of the proposed project including the possible impact of the project. (ii) Proposed land acquisition. (iii) New people likely to settle in the village and possible impact on the area and society, and (iv) The proposed participation amount of compensation, job opportunities for the people of the village.
-2. After getting complete information the concerned Mandal Praja Parishad will be competent to summon the representatives of the concerned authorities and the Government to examine them either individually or collectively.
+SI.No Function Role and Responsibilities of Project Officer, ITDA 25 Acquisition of land in the Scheduled Areas Shall ensure that When the Government considers land acquisition under any Act, the Government or the concerned authority will submit to the Mandal Praja Parishad the following written information along with the proposal:- The complete outline of the proposed project including the possible impact of the project.
+Proposed land acquisition.
+New people likely to settle in the village and possible impact on the area and society and (iv) The proposed participation amount of compensation, job opportunities for the people of the village.
+After getting complete information the concerned Mandal Praja Parishad will be competent to summon the representatives of the concerned authorities and the Government to examine them either individually or collectively.
 It will be mandatory for all such persons summoned to furnish point-wise clear and correct information.
-3. The Mandal Praja Parishad after considering all the facts shall make a recommendation regarding the proposed land acquisition and rehabilitation plan of persons displaced.
-4. The recommendation of the Mandal Praja Parishad shall be considered by the Land Acquisition Officer.
-5. In case the Land Acquisition Officer is not in agreement with the recommendations of the Mandal Praja Parishad, he will send the case again to the Mandal Praja Parishad for consideration.
+The Mandal Praja Parishad after considering all the facts shall make a recommendation regarding the proposed land acquisition and rehabilitation plan of persons displaced.
+The recommendation of the Mandal Praja Parishad shall be considered by the Land Acquisition Officer.
+In case the Land Acquisition Officer is not in agreement with the recommendations of the Mandal Praja Parishad, he will send the case again to the Mandal Praja Parishad for consideration.
 6. If after a second consultation, the Land Acquisition Officer passes an order against the recommendations of the Mandal Praja Parishad, he shall record the reasons for doing so in writing.
 7. In case of industrial projects, all the Mandal Praja Parishads that are influenced by such projects shall be consulted.
 8. The progress of rehabilitation plan should be placed before the Mandal Praja Parishad after every 3 months from the date of notification for land acquisition.
-9. If in the opinion of the Mandal Praja Parishad, suggested measures are not followed, the Mandal Praja Parishad may inform the State Government in writing regarding the same, and it will be mandatory for the State Government in writing regarding the same, and it will be mandatory for the State Government 26 Excise to take appropriate action.
-Shall ensure that the Department concerned shall inform its intention to establish a unit for manufacturing liquor in a village to the Gram Sabha concerned for its opinion on the production or manufacture of liquor in the said village.
+9. If in the opinion of the Mandal Praja Parishad, suggested measures are not followed, the Mandal Praja Parishad may inform the State Government in writing regarding the same, and it will be mandatory for the State Government to take appropriate action.
+26 Excise Shall ensure that the Department concerned shall inform its intention to establish a unit for manufacturing liquor in a village to the Gram Sabha concerned for its opinion on the production or manufacture of liquor in the said village.